Tips On Winning EU Funding Proposals

 As with any funder, European programmes have their own objectives that they want to achieve.
 See Step 5 of our Getting Started with EU Funding article for more information on this.
 It is important to demonstrate that you are aware of European policies and objectives in designing a good project.
 You can do this by bearing in mind the following when designing and writing your project:

 - How does this idea line up with EU objectives?
 Have you read the programme guide?
-Where specifically does this idea fit in the objectives outlined in the programme guide?
+This is the key guiding document produced by the EC to help applicants.
+Where specifically does your project idea fit in the objectives outlined in the programme guide?

 - Is the issue that this project aims to tackle significant at a European level?
 What is the evidence for this?
 Are you just drawing on national research to prove this or are you looking at European research or research from the other partner countries?
 Is there a demonstrable gap identified that this project will fill across Europe?
 How will this be proven?